oyenolaphilipinc/oyenolaphilipinc/README.md

 <h2>Hi There 👋❤️, I'm Philip(CoderBluck) A Skilled and Talented Programmer</h2>
 <p>I am a Software Developer, Entrepreneur and Mentor.
-I am also open to building epic shit with code. let's connect together to impact our own quota to the world.</p>
+I am also open to building cool stuff with code. let's connect together to impact our own quota to the world.</p>